MalekMansour/Killer-Invasion/Documentation.md

 The game will be published on Itch.io & Gamejolt & possibly Steam

 ### 2024-03-27:
-* Added Scroll effect for Shadow Market.
+* Added Scrollbar for Shadow Market.
+* Balance Added.

 ### 2024-03-26:
 * Added Search bar for browser.